Instagram: Instagram Reels

 Instagram Reels is the short-form section of the American social media platform Instagram.
 Reels focuses on vertical videos that are less than 90 seconds of duration and various features for user interaction.
-As of November 2024 Reels average collectively 150 billion views a day, Creators earn money based on the amount of views they receive, or through ad revenue.
+As of November 2024, Reels averages at 150 billion views a day.
+Creators earn money based on the amount of views they receive, or through ad revenue.

 In November 2019, it was announced that Instagram would start to roll out a new feature to Brazil known as Instagram Reels.
 It would then expand to France and Germany.
 Instagram Reels was officially launched in Pakistan in August 2022, two years after its global rollout in August 2020.
 It functions similarly to the Chinese video service TikTok, focusing on allowing users to create short videos already set to existing sounds from other clips.
 Users could make up to 15 (later 30) second videos using this feature.
 Reels also uses existing Instagram filters and editing tools.

 In July 2020, Instagram rolled out Reels to India after TikTok was banned in the country.
 Then, the following month, Reels officially launched in 50 countries including the United States, Canada and United Kingdom.
 Then in August of that year, Instagram introduced a reels button on the home page.
 On June 17, 2021, Instagram launched full-screen advertisements in Reels.
 The ads are similar to regular reels and can run up to 30 seconds.
 They are distinguished from regular content by the "sponsored" tag under the account name.
 Despite the "TikTokification" of Reels and the parent company Meta spending millions on courting content creators, user engagement continued to lag way behind TikTok as of 2022.
 Then Instagram started rolling out a new feature with made Reels up to 90 seconds long beginning in June 2022.
 After a period of testing, a duration of up to three minutes was announced in January 2025.